BG-Map

 Wizard Steps 5 – 8 in the same way that you completed Wizard

 Steps 4 and 5.
-Make sure to choose
+Make sure to choose three

-near the edges of your map.
+edges of your map.

 The

 message Scaling Completed should appear.
-Click OK.
-You may

-click on various points on the map to check the accuracy of the map
+various points on the map to check the accuracy of the map scaling.
+The coordinates that are displayed should

-displayed should match the coordinates of the points clicked.
-If the points are not reasonably accurate,
+match the coordinates of the points clicked.

-you may run the scaling wizard again from the map menu.
+wizard again from the map menu.

 In

-the File menu, click Save MapLib, and close GPS Tools Studio.
+the File menu, click Save MapLib, and

 Step 3 – Copy the Map Library to Your Mobile Device